noteed/smallpt-hs/README.md

 There are two major differences: performance and argument parsing.
 The Haskell code compiled with GHC 6.12.1 is about 4.5 times slower than the C++ version.
 (I only tested on my anemic Atom N450-powered netbook...)
-The C++ code takes on optional argument, which should be a integer greater than 4.
+The C++ code takes an optional argument, which should be a integer greater than 4.

 Give it a spin